TimITSolutions/federation_environment_getting_started/README.md

 The [model-to-data platform](https://fe.zgt.nl) provides worldwide access to our mammography dataset, [CLaM](link-to-dataset-description), in a privacy-preserving manner.
 The dataset was collected by the Ziekenhuis Groep Twente (ZGT) in the Netherlands.
 The platform allows users to submit their code to train a machine learning model on CLaM.
 Users upload their code for model training, the model is trained on the dataset, and users receive evaluation results and, upon request, the trained model.

+How to use this repository:
+<font color="red">add links to headings</font>
+1. Getting started with the platform
+1. Train a breast cancer detection model

 ## About this repository

 This respository fulfills three main purposes: